indytechcook/projectqa/README.md

 ## Setup

+1. Download this module to a Drupal site
-1. Use drush to install this module: `drush en project_qa -y` (using the UI will not handle the composer dependencies)
+2. Use drush to install this module and submodule: `drush en project_qa phploc -y` (using the UI will not handle the composer dependencies)
 2. Add a repo to track to the project_qa_repo table
-3. Run `drush pqa`
+3. Run `drush pqa` and grab some popcorn or a beer
 4. Use views to create reports on the data